Healthy tuna cakes are keto, paleo, and gluten-free. They contain no bread crumbs. Tuna patties are easy, affordable and nutritious!

 Leftovers keep well for up to 3 days.
 Keep them in the fridge in a sealed container, and reheat in the microwave on 50% power.

-If you prefer to bake your tuna cakes rather than fry, you could try this recipe for baked tuna patties.
-While I personally think that pan-fried tuna cakes are best, the baked patties are excellent too.
+If you prefer to bake your tuna cakes rather than fry them, you could try this recipe for baked tuna patties.
+While I personally think that the pan-fried version tastes better, the baked patties are excellent too.

-And if you’re looking for more tasty recipes made with canned tuna, try this wonderful low carb tuna casserole.
+And if you’re looking for more tasty recipes made with canned tuna, you should definitely try this wonderful keto tuna casserole.